thedoggybrad/mastofetch/README.md

-### This project will become the sucessor of Mastoget.
-Once this project is alive, "The Mastoget Organization" will begin its shutdown and will redirect all of its endpoints to Mastofetch.
+### This project will soon become the sucessor of Mastoget, however an incident regarding Github and Vercel had delayed the process which can be tracked on https://www.githubstatus.com/incidents/d0nm3xcdc5jw.
+Once this project is online "The Mastoget Organization" will begin its shutdown and will redirect all of its endpoints to Mastofetch.

 ![android-chrome-192x192_on3vfq](https://github.com/user-attachments/assets/8d968cbe-7fe7-4210-80f1-41a12beff92f)
 # Mastofetch